jsdoc-type-pratt-parser/jsdoc-type-pratt-parser/DEVELOPMENT.md

 })
 ```

-10. Add parslet to grammar.
+11. Add parslet to grammar.
 Now we need to tell the parser that we actually want to use this parslet.
 For this we add
     the parslet to the `typescriptGrammar` array in `src/grammars/typescriptGrammar.ts`.

-11. Run tests and debug until done.
+12. Run tests and debug until done.
 In the end we see that all tests pass, and we are done.
 We can now add some more tests
     if we like.
+If you want to run tests on just a particular file, you can temporarily
+    rename the file, e.g., to have the ending `.spec1.ts` and then temporarily
+    target "spec1" in `.mocharc.json`.

-12. If there are any problems with this guide, feel free to open an issue!
+13. If there are any problems with this guide, feel free to open an issue!